reactjs/react.dev/src/content/reference/react-dom/components/form.md

 ### Handling form submission errors {/*handling-form-submission-errors*/}

-In some cases the function called by a `<form>`'s `action` prop throw an error.
+In some cases the function called by a `<form>`'s `action` prop throws an error.
 You can handle these errors by wrapping `<form>` in an Error Boundary.
 If the function called by a `<form>`'s `action` prop throws an error, the fallback for the error boundary will be displayed.

 <Sandpack>